-NHS England and NHS Improvement (NHSE&I) regional teams have responsibility for monitoring the provision of Essential and Advanced services.
+NHS England regional teams have responsibility for monitoring the provision of Essential and Advanced services.
 Arrangements for monitoring locally commissioned services may be set out in local contracts or Service Level Agreements.

-NHSE&I’s regional teams use the Community Pharmacy Assurance Framework (CPAF) to monitor pharmacy contractors’ compliance with the terms of the community pharmacy contractual framework (CPCF).
+NHS England’s regional teams use the Community Pharmacy Assurance Framework (CPAF) to monitor community pharmacy contractors’ compliance with the terms of the Community Pharmacy Contractual Framework (CPCF).

-The LPC recommend that contractors familiarise themselves with the PSNC’s advice page on contract monitoring.
+The LPC recommend that contractors familiarise themselves with CPE’s advice page on contract monitoring.

 Should a pharmacy contractor have any queries or questions regarding the monitoring process, or require advice and support around a monitoring visits, the LPC is available for support, just contact us.

 Visit CPE for more info on the following:

 - Background to CPAF

 - Monitoring the use of standard operating procedures